 The typical treatment for a flare-up is methylprednisolone (Solu-Medrol) or prednisone (Deltasone) given intravenously once daily for three to five days.
 These medications are steroids that can reduce inflammation, causing the exacerbation to end quicker, thus reducing symptoms.

 Plasmapheresis is also an option for an exceptionally severe flare-up, or if the flare-up is not responding to IV steroid treatment.
 Plasmapheresis is when the plasma is separated from the blood.
-Plasma from a donor is infused back into the bodies; this plasma does not have the antibodies that the MS sufferer may have that makes them sick.
+Plasma from a donor is infused back into the body; this plasma does not have the antibodies that the MS sufferer may have that makes them sick.

-As you know, MS can cause a lot of different symptoms, such as bladder and bowel problems, depression, vertigo, fatigue, pain, sexual problems, spasticity, tremors and gait difficulties, and the dreaded MS itch.
+As you know, MS can cause a lot of different symptoms, such as bladder and bowel problems, depression, vertigo, fatigue, pain, sexual problems, spasticity, tremors and gait difficulties and the dreaded MS itch.

 A variety of medications are available, depending on the symptom present.
-These medications are not MS-specific medications, but are specific for treatment of that specific symptom.
+These medications are not MS-specific but are specific for treatment of that specific symptom.